Tom-Bom-badil/home-assistant_helios-vallox/readme.md

   value: 1             # the value
 ```

-If you want to test the write service by hand in the developer tools: Choose `Helios Pro / Vallox SE Ventilation: write_value` and copy/paste the yaml above.
+If you want to test the write service by hand in the developer tools: Choose `Helios Pro / Vallox SE Ventilation: write_value` and copy/paste the yaml above into the text field.

-Please note that most registers and coils are read-only, and many limit the valid values (the integration will take care of that - look up it's attributes in the developer tools before writing to an entity).
+Please note that most registers and coils are read-only, and many have only a few valid values.
+The integration will take care of that - so better look up it's attributes in the developer tools before writing to an entity, I have included all valid options as far as known to me or stated in the manuals / docs.

 ## Installation through HACS